-- a) In individuals receiving haemodialysis it is reasonable for a registered dietitian, or equivalent to use clinical judgement to determine the most effective way to measure body weight or composition.
-For guidance please see the recent KDOQI clinical practice guideline for nutrition in CKD: 2020 update (89). - b) The standard weight status categories that have been defined by the World Health Organisation (WHO) according to BMI ranges for adults can be used in the haemodialysis population; these include <18.5 kg/m2 for underweight; 18.5 to 24.9 kg/m2 for normal weight; 25.0 to 29.9 kg/m2 for overweight; and ≥30 kg/m2 for obese. - c) BMI as maker for weight loss in the haemodialysis population is limited as it cannot differentiate between fat and muscle mass.
-Measures of body composition may be more informative - d) Weight loss should be prescribed for persons who would be eligible for transplant except for their degree of obesity. - e) Weight loss programmes should be individualised wherever possible and take into account body composition, the aim of interventions should be to increase muscle mass in conjunction with reducing fat mass.
-Muscle mass loss should be avoided in programmes of weight loss.
+- In individuals receiving haemodialysis it is reasonable for a registered dietitian to use clinical judgement to determine the most effective way to measure body weight or composition.
+For guidance, please see the recent KDOQI clinical practice guideline for nutrition in CKD: 2020 update.89 - The standard weight status categories that have been defined by the World Health Organisation (WHO) according to BMI ranges for adults can be used in the haemodialysis population; these include <18.5 kg/m2 for underweight; 18.5 to 24.9 kg/m2 for normal weight; 25.0 to 29.9 kg/m2 for overweight; and ≥30 kg/m2 for obese. - BMI as maker for weight loss in the haemodialysis population is limited as it cannot differentiate between fat and muscle mass.
+Measures of body composition may be more informative - Weight loss should be discussed with persons who would be eligible for transplant except for their degree of obesity. - Weight loss programmes should be individualised wherever possible and take into account body composition, the aim of interventions should be to increase muscle mass in conjunction with reducing fat mass.
+Muscle mass loss should be avoided in programmes of weight loss. - Programmes of weight loss require a multidisciplinary approach (which should include other healthcare providers such as dietitians, physiotherapists and health psychologists), and should evaluate nutritional needs along with comorbid conditions.
+This should be in conjunction with the promotion of physical activity and/or exercise.